 No, no.

-And that was a different separate account that somebody else had set up?
+And that was a different, separate account that somebody else had set up?

-And uh I can prove it, and I I was uh actually sending screenshots.
+And I was actually sending screenshots.

-And I said also I apologize for the misunderstanding.
+And I said also, I apologize for the misunderstanding.

-You know, how are they able to take your whole identity over like that?
+How are they able to take your whole identity over like that?

 That's ridiculous.

-And uh okay wait a minute.
+Okay, wait a minute.

 I've been through this myself.

-Tell me about George, there are many same things about me.
+There are many insane things about me.

-I think it's John Newland that is looking into that and opening an investigation with the police.
+His name is John Newland that is looking into that and opening an investigation with the police.

-Let me ask you both this because you both have been wronged.
+Let me ask you both this, because you both have been wronged.

-Thanks for that question, Sean So there's an ongoing criminal a huge criminal investigation actually looking into how I was set up.
+So there's an ongoing criminal, a huge criminal investigation actually looking into how I was set up.

-He didn't report the facts, and even Durham and Attorney General Barr came out the day that Horowitz presented his report and said we don't agree with a lot of the key conclusions.
+And even Durham and Attorney General Barr came out the day that Horowitz presented his report and said, we don't agree with a lot of the key conclusions.

 Oh, well, it's not going to be a report, according to the statements of the Attorney General.